avalokitasharma/avalokitasharma/README.md

 # 👋 Hi, I'm Avi

-Senior Software Engineer with experience in building and working on systems of scale.
+Senior Software Engineer experienced in building and working on systems of scale.
 Passionate about distributed systems and clean architecture.
 Currently diving deep into system design and cloud-native technologies.

 ## 🔧 Tech Stack
 - **Languages and Frameworks**: GoLang, Gin, NodeJS, JavaScript